Karyapos/JFK_complete_data_analysis/Phase 1 (full).md

 It’s also worth noting that this entire phase was completed using **SQL** only.

-## **Data Transformation**
+## Data Transformation

-The original dataset contained a large number **23 columns** .
+The original dataset contained a large number of **23 columns** .
 Many of these fields were timestamps, raw operational fields, string-encoded numbers, or columns that were irrelevant for early analysis.

 The transformation had two goals: